 Visit Central Oregon for Family Vacation

 If you are looking for a fun, affordable family vacation, Central Oregon is your destination!
-This region east of the Cascade Mountains enjoys over 300 days of sunshine, which means that you can get outdoors just about any day of the year for some fun.
+This region east of the Cascade Mountains in the Pacific Northwest enjoys over 300 days of sunshine, which means that you can get outdoors just about any day of the year for some fun.

-Whether you are traveling to Central Oregon for a long weekend, or staying several weeks, there is so much to do that your kids will beg you to return.
+Whether you are traveling to Central Oregon for a long weekend, or staying for a longer period of time, there is so much to do that your kids will beg you to return.
 Local residents are friendly, restaurants serve up great food, and lodging in this resort region abounds.

-You could stay in Bend, Oregon, or one of the numerous other surrounding towns or resorts.
+On your trip to Central Oregon, you could stay in Bend, Oregon, or one of the numerous other surrounding towns or resorts.
 Pick from Black Butte Ranch, Sisters, Redmond, Prineville, or Sunriver.
-Kids simply love the water park and resort at Kah-Ne-Tah, on the Warm Springs Indian Reservation, past Madras.
+Air BNB options are endless these days, as well.

 What better family activity than camping?
 Campgrounds abound in Central Oregon.
 Every few miles along the Cascade Lakes Highway you'll spot another campground on a beautiful mountain lake.
 Pitch a tent, or pull up your RV and relax.